Splendor-Protocol/splendor-blockchain-v4/fixes/PM2_STARTUP_FIX_GUIDE.md

 # PM2 Startup Error Fix Guide

+## ⚠️ IMPORTANT: For Validators/RPCs Prior to August 17, 2025 Only

+**This fix is only needed for validators/RPC nodes deployed before August 17, 2025.**

+If you deployed your validator after August 17, 2025, the PM2 fix is already included in your node-start.sh file and you don't need this fix.

 ## What This Fixes
 - ❌ `[PM2][ERROR] Script already launched, add -f option to force re-execution`
 - ❌ `pm2: command not found`

-## Quick Fix for Existing Validators
+## Quick Fix for Existing Validators (Pre-8/17/25)

 ### Step 1: Check if you need NVM/PM2
 ```bash